technovangelist/katacoda-scenarios/k8scourse2platform-1/step1.md

 1. Now apply the file again:
 `kubectl apply -f k8s-yaml-files/datadog-agent.yaml`{{execute}}
 1. Get the daemonset again and you should see two agents are running.
-1. Open the datadog-agent.yaml file.
+1. Open the datadog-agent.yaml file in the editor again.
 Notice that many of the configuration options for the agent are defined with environment variables.